Skip to main content

 To quickly find relevant information, you can click and drag a column into a grouping space above the columns.
 This will group the rows by that attribute.

 Column groupings can be stacked together.
-In the example below, the report is grouped by type of metadata, status and user, which would allow to easily spot who has done what sort of change to which types of metadata.
+In the example below, the report is grouped by type of metadata, status, and user, which would allow for easy spotting of who was done, what sort of change to which types of metadata.